mlmaskey/hobbes-network-format/README.md

 data for 100 years at a 1 month interval.
 You may want to update this dataset frequently, but the node never moves.
 Or, conversely, you may move the node, but timeseries data doesn't change.
-Having two separate files, one for the data and one for the geojson helps track when only one component changes.
+Having two separate files, one for the data and one for the geojson, helps track when only one component changes and the other does not.
 Also, separating the data from the geojson keeps the geojson file 'human-readable' (hopefully).

 #### $ref

-In order to link external resources to a geojson file, we have introduced? (well it my be a not well used standard...) a $ref notation.
-The $ref contains a path to the file that should be read in.
+In order to link external data files to a geojson file, we have introduced? (well it may be a not well used standard...) a $ref notation.
+The $ref contains a relative path to the file that should be read.

 Let's say we have a fully formed node that looks like:
 ```json